Chief Crazy Horse Monument

 Continually under construction in the Black Hills of South Dakota since 1948, Chief Crazy Horse Monument is a mountain sculpture dedicated to Chief Crazy Horse, an Oglala Lakota (Sioux Indian) warrior.

-Chief Crazy Horse and Chief Sitting Bull have gone down in history as the leaders of the Sioux uprising and defeat of General Custer in the Battle of Little Big Horn, otherwise known as “Custer’s Last Stand”.
+Chief Crazy Horse and Chief Sitting Bull have gone down in history as the leaders of the Sioux uprising that defeated General Custer in the Battle of Little Big Horn, otherwise known as “Custer’s Last Stand.”